Debra Fischer

 Debra Ann Fischer (born 1953) is an American astronomer and professor emerita at Yale University.
 She is known for her work in the discovery and characterization of exoplanets using the radial velocity method.

 Fischer has been involved in the detection of hundreds of exoplanets and has contributed to the development of high-precision spectrographs used in exoplanet research.

 Early life and education

-Fischer received her degree in nursing from the University of Iowa in 1975, a masters of science in physics from San Francisco State University in 1992, and her PhD in astrophysics from the University of California at Santa Cruz in 1998.
+Fischer received her degree in nursing from the University of Iowa in 1975, a masters of science in physics from San Francisco State University in 1992, and her PhD in astrophysics from the University of California, Santa Cruz in 1998.

 Career and research

 Following her PhD, Fischer worked as a postdoctoral researcher at the University of California, Berkeley.
 She was a faculty member at San Francisco State University from 2003 to 2008 before joining Yale University in 2009.
 She was a Fellow at the Radcliffe Institute for Advanced Study from 2009 – 2010.

 At Yale, Fischer held a primary appointment in Astronomy, and secondary appointments in Earth & Planetary Sciences, and Statistics & Data Science.
 Fischer served as Dean of Academic Affairs from 2018 to 2021.
 Fischer served as Division Director of Astronomy at the National Science Foundation from 2021 - 2023.

 Fischer began exoplanet research in 1997 using Doppler spectroscopy and was part of the team that discovered the first known multi-planet system around the star Upsilon Andromedae in 1999.

 She quantified a correlation between the chemical composition of host stars and the formation of orbiting gas giant planets.

 She co-led the N2K Consortium with Gregory Laughlin, detecting dozens of exoplanets around metal-rich stars at Keck Observatory, the Subaru telescope and the Magellan Telescopes.

 Fischer was the principal investigator for the CHIRON spectrograph at CTIO, VUES at Vilnius University, and EXPRES at the Lowell Discovery Telescope.
 These instruments aim to improve measurement precision in radial velocity studies to enable the detection of small amplitude radial velocity signals from rocky planets.

 In 2010 with the Oxford Zooniverse team, Fischer co‑founded Planet Hunters, a citizen science project for exoplanet discovery.
 In 2019, she co-founded Astronomers for Planet Earth, an international initiative aimed at mobilizing the astronomy community in addressing climate change.
 As Division Director of Astronomy at NSF, she emphasized sustainability in scientific operations and the importance of preparing energy budgets for research facilities.